 Carefully Inspect a Used Ice Machine for Sale

-A used ice machine is only as good as its components.
-An ice machine may seem fine from the outside, but it could be a disaster waiting to happen.
+A used commercial ice machine is only as good as its components.
+A high volume ice machine may seem fine from the outside, but it could be a disaster waiting to happen.

-When buying a used ice maker, make sure to purchase from a credible dealer.
+When buying a used commercial ice maker in Chicago, make sure to purchase from a credible dealer.
 Better yet, why not try an ice machine lease?

 Ice machine leases are a low-cost way of providing ice to your customers.
 Our all-inclusive ice machine lease comes with the best ice machine models along with commercial ice machine repair, preventive maintenance, and cleaning to keep it running in top shape!
 Contact us today!